 I’ve seen a lot of GIS developers struggle to create a good project structure when building Python applications; often there’s a transition from one enormous file with a single method to a “real” software project, with modular design, well defined dependencies, and the necessary tooling.

 The goal of this post is to be a summary and short checklist; these steps can improve almost any project, and are easy to implement.
+Used properly, they can help ease developer onboarding, promote code reuse, and reduce the time spent on boilerplate activities and code.

 Virtualenv allows you to create a repeatable, isolated environment for your project and its dependencies, without worrying about what packages and versions are installed globally on your development machine.
 This is a standard tool for most python projects, but since arcpy is installed as a separate, global package, using virtual environments is a little more difficult.

 Test fixtures can help us run our each of our tests against a clean set of known data, but arcpy can still throw a few curve balls at us–there are global singletons we need to be aware of (i.e., arcpy.env), and many GP tools can have side effects (such as changing the current working directory) or limitations of their own (i.e., the Project and Copy tools don’t support in-memory workspaces).
+In addition, just loading arcpy has a significant performance cost, and we want our tests to be as fast as possible.